Contact-Control-Interfaces/legacycore/BUILDING.md

 Please also use a suffix like `-rc` on tags which don't get a release, or otherwise make it immediately obvious that the tag doesn't have a release.
 Tags *must* be a semantic version string in the above format *unless* the tag is marked `[CI SKIP]`.
 CI will throw an error if this is done incorrectly, and should stop an accidental release.

+### NPM does not support version suffixes the same way!
+For *reasons*, NPM does not fully support semver, and alphanumeric suffixes are not allowed.
+In the case of `2.1.15-beta`, CI will generate an NPM version: `2.1.15-beta.0`

 If you need to delete a release, you can do so from GitLab.
 Delete both the release from the Releases page *and* in the package repository.
 Contact an admin for guidance.

 The happy path: use git hooks.